How to get there

 Bariloche is a major hub of the Argentina bus system so there are plenty of buses that head to Bariloche.

-San Martin de los Andes, El Bolson, Mendoza, and Osorno in Chile.
+There are also various buses between Bariloche and Villa la Angostura, San Martin de los Andes, El Bolson, Mendoza, and Osorno in Chile.

 The bus terminal is located about 3km east of central Bariloche, next to the train station on RN237 (12 de Octubre).
 It is accessible from downtown via regular local buses 10, 20, and 21, or a taxi is reasonably inexpensive.

-Getting between Bariloche and Cerro Catedral
+Getting Between Bariloche and Cerro Catedral

-San Carlos de Bariloche; a 25 minute drive.
-The drive up the mountain is very easy considering that the road is wide and fully paved, and it is only the very rare occasion that snow chains may be required.
-There are a couple of day car parks at Cerro Catedral.
-Unfortunately the resort is now charging for car parking (AR$25 in 2011) – dirty dogs!
+The Cerro Catedral ski resort is located 20km from central San Carlos de Bariloche; a 25 minute drive.
+The drive up the mountain is very easy considering that the road is wide and fully paved, and sometimes it’s very icy and snow chains may be required.
+There are a couple of day car parks at Cerro Catedral which attract a fee.

 Other Ski Resorts Nearby

-Cerro Catedral, Bariloche is also the gateway to other Patagonia and Lakes District ski resorts.
+In addition to being home to Cerro Catedral, Bariloche is also the gateway to other Patagonia and Lakes District ski resorts.
+A great way to sample multiple Patagonia ski resorts and potentially cat skiing or sled skiing, is with a guided multi-day tour.

-Cerro Bayo is located 70km north of Bariloche near the really beautiful town of
+Cerro Bayo is located 70km north of Bariloche near the really beautiful town of Villa la Angostura.

-La Hoya, a fun ski resort for off-piste riding.
+Or further south is La Hoya, a fun ski resort for off-piste riding.
 La Hoya is located near the town of Esquel which is 282km (175 miles) south of Bariloche.